csci-1301/csci-1301.github.io/lectures/010_general_concepts/readme.md

     - Compiler translates high-level statements to **intermediate language** instructions, not machine code
         - Intermediate language: Looks like assembly language, but not specific to any CPU
     - **Runtime** executes by *interpreting* the intermediate language instructions - translates one at a time to machine code
-        - faster since translation step is partially done and only its last step is done when running the program
+        - Faster since translation is partially done already (by compiler), only a simple "last step" is done when running the program
     - Advantages of managed languages:
         - In a "non-managed" language, a compiled program only works on one OS + CPU combination (**platform**) because it is machine code
         - Managed-language programs can be reused on a different platform without recompiling - intermediate language is not machine code and not CPU-specific